The average Goldman Sachs worker made $110,000 in three months

 Compensation expenses — a number often referred to as the bonus pool, even though it includes salaries and other benefits — rose 25% from a year ago to $4.1 billion.
 The company has 37,300 employees worldwide.

-That means the average Goldman worker was paid more than $110,000 during the three months, up from an average of $96,500 a year ago.
+That means the average compensation for a Goldman worker was more than $110,000 during the three months, up from an average of $96,500 a year ago.
+Bonuses aren't paid until after the full year, so the full number for what a Goldman employee earns isn't reflected until the fourth quarter.

-Nice work if you can get it.
+Still, it's nice work if you can get it.
 In fairness to Goldman Sachs (GS), though, the company can justify paying more because business is booming.

 Revenue rose 25% in the quarter thanks to increases in stock and bond trading activity, a boost in lending and healthy demand for initial public offerings.